 At the beginning of kindergarten, we work a lot on writing letters and numbers.
-One of the best strategies for helping students learn and remember new concepts is through music and movement.
-We love to sing songs and use poems to help us when we are writing numbers in kindergarten.
+One of the best strategies for helping students learn and remember new concepts is by using multiple modalities.
+In this post, I’m going to share some activities that will help your students when they are writing numbers in kindergarten.

 Writing Numbers with Number Poem Rhymes